-There are different muscle groups that strengthen when doing a pull up.
-The forearms and back are activated during pull ups.
+There are different muscle groups that strengthen when doing a pull-up.
+The forearms and back are activated during pull-ups.
 They are very important muscles that help with climbing.
-In this article, we will focus on the different variation of pull ups.
+In this article, we will focus on the different variations of pull-ups.

 What muscle Group?

-Another muscles are the brachialis and brachioradialis in the arms.
+Other muscles are the brachialis and brachioradialis in the arms.
 They are located near the elbow and help move the forearm.
-The brachialis are the biceps and triceps.
+The brachialis is the biceps and triceps.

 You may notice that rock climber’s muscle tone is long, lean, and sinewy instead of big and bulky.
-Most of the movements by a rock climber requires distribution of weight activating the stabilizer muscles to spread the work of movement throughout the body instead of focusing only one or two primary muscles.
+Most of the movements by a rock climber require the distribution of weight activating the stabilizer muscles to spread the work of movement throughout the body instead of focusing only on one or two primary muscles.

 Variation of exercise

-- Pull up with over grip – This pull up is where your hand grips are over the bars.
-From the hanging position where your arms are slightly straight hanging from the bar, you pull yourself up bringing your chin above the bar.
+- Pull up with overgrip – This pull up is where your hand grips are over the bars.
+From the hanging position where your arms are slightly straight hanging from the bar, you pull yourself upbringing your chin above the bar.
 As your chin raises over the bar, you count that as one pull up.
 Then slowly bring your body with control down again to the hanging position.
 Remember to have your feet dangling or crossed.
 Do not touch anything on the ground.
-Keep you body steady and not swinging back and forth.
+Keep your body steady and not swinging back and forth.
 Start with one pull up and then build up as much as you can handle.
-This pull up is excellent for strengthening your back.
+This pull-up is excellent for strengthening your back.

 - Pull up corn cob eater – Another form of pull up is the corn cob eater.
-It is pretty straight forward like the name.
-This pull up is where you bring your chin above the bar, with your neck shift your weight from left to right like eating corn on the cob.
+It is pretty straight forward as the name.
+This pull-up is where you bring your chin above the bar, with your neck shift your weight from left to right like eating corn on the cob.
 Then bring your body back down to the hanging position.
-Repeat for right to the left.
+Repeat for the right to the left.
 Start with one or two sets and then build up to as many as you can manage.

 - Pull up in a tuck position – This is a simple pull up where your legs are in a tuck position.
-A tuck position is where you bend your knees-up to your tummy like you are doing a cannon ball jump.
-From the initial hanging position, pull your chin up slightly pass the bar keeping your legs in a tuck position.
+A tuck position is where you bend your knees up to your tummy like you are doing a cannonball jump.
+From the initial hanging position, pull your chin up slightly past the bar keeping your legs in a tuck position.
 Then slowly bring your body down to the initial hanging position.
 Start with one then build up to as many as you can manage in your routine.

 - One arm pull up – This is an advance pull up.
-Use one arm holding to vertical bar and the other arm doing the pull up.
-This pull up is definitely a challenge for those who wants more variety.
+Use one arm holding to vertical bar and the other arm doing the pull-up.
+This pull-up is definitely a challenge for those who want more variety.
 Occasionally and rarely, there are positions while climbing that would require one arm pull up.

-- Hang: This is not necessary a pull up.
-It is a hanging exercise which also build endurance on your grip and strengthen your forearm muscle.
+- Hang: This is not necessary a pull-up.
+It is a hanging exercise that also builds endurance on your grip and strengthens your forearm muscle.
 Start hanging with two arms on a bar for ten seconds and build up the time.
-You’ll be surprise how hard it is to hang for just 30 seconds.
+You’ll be surprised how hard it is to hang for just 30 seconds.
 You can also hang using hang boards at the climbing gym to build up grip strengths for different types of holds.
 There are varieties of holds large rung, middle rung, small rung, pockets, slopes, edges, etc.

 Pull up exercises help strengthen your grip for your forearms as well as working your lats, shoulder, and other muscle groups mentioned in this article.
 Just hanging suspended off the ground with your arms slightly bent can help improve your posture and strengthen your back and core muscles.

-Pull up in a muscle up is an excellent example of an exercise that you can incorporate when climbing.
-There are certain hard top rope route such as grade 5.10 and up that require a muscle up.
+Pull up in a muscle-up is an excellent example of an exercise that you can incorporate when climbing.
+There are certainly hard top rope routes such as grade 5.10 and up that require a muscle-up.
 It is usually a higher hold where you have both arms holding onto that hold and pull your whole body up.
-As you achieve a certain height where your upper body pass your hands, start transition from a pull to a press straight up with your arms.
+As you achieve a certain height where your upper body passes your hands, start the transition from a pull to a press straight up with your arms.
 Lean over to the left or the right slightly and allow your feet to step up and position to the next hold.
 This is not an easy move and requires a lot of strength.
 The pull up – muscle up exercises really helps.

-I also found myself do a lot of pull ups while climbing without even realizing.
-Most of the pull ups are quick within less than three seconds.
-Sometimes I use my feet, smearing against wall to help with the pull up.
-This require less energy than pulling up without aid.
-Overtime, the more I climb the more I become familiar with the positioning, the shifting, and the transitioning from one move to the next.
-I become more efficient and effective which help me with building muscle endurance.
+I also found myself do a lot of pull-ups while climbing without even realizing it.
+Most of the pull-ups are quick within less than three seconds.
+Sometimes I use my feet, smearing against the wall to help with the pull-up.
+This requires less energy than pulling up without aid.
+Over time, the more I climb the more I become familiar with the positioning, the shifting, and the transitioning from one move to the next.
+I become more efficient and effective which helps me with building muscle endurance.

 A common question – “Should I learn how to do a pull up first before I climb?” or a belief “I can’t climb until my upper body is strong enough” sometimes prevent people from trying out rock climbing.
 It is usually a fear of the unknown.